deye9/node-multi-tenant/README.md

 ## Requirements, recommended environment

 This application relies heavily on sequelizejs for its database connections.
 Dialects supported as of now are MySQL, SQLite, PostgreSQL and MSSQL.
 You can read up here http://docs.sequelizejs.com/manual/installation/usage.html#dialects.
-Also the following packages are dependencies
+Also the following packages are required dependencies

 ```
   -  "auto-bind": "^2.0.0",